monopole/snt/review/configuration/changing.md

 >
 > _Time: 1m_

-Apply a change to `cfg-parsley` that changes the greeting:
+Apply a change to `cfg-french` that changes the greeting:

 <!-- @applyMapChange @test -->
 ```